cn0047/stash/ed/rabbitmq/README.md

 Exchange - receives messages from producers and pushes them to queues.
 There are a few exchange types available: direct, topic, headers, fanout.

+The difference between the direct exchange versus the fanout exchange is that the latter ignores the routing key.

 That relationship between exchange and a queue is called a binding.

+Keep in mind that, usually, bindings on topic exchanges use more memory than in direct or fanout exchanges.

 Avoid black hole messages: